PwnCNC/cncjs-pi/README.md

 Log into the pi directly using an attached monitor/keyboard.

 download this repo:
-`curl https://github.com/PwnCNC/cncjs-pi/archive/master.zip -o cncjs-pi.zip`
+`curl -LJ https://github.com/PwnCNC/cncjs-pi/tarball/master -o cncjs-pi.tar.gz`

-unzip it:
-`unzip cncjs-pi.zip`
+Untar file:
+`tar xvf cncjs-pi.tar.gz`

+Rename directory... this is where you'll need to run `ls` to see what the dir name is... in my case, it untarred as `PwnCNC-cncjs-pi-efa0692`, your directory may have a different trailing chars so rename it... `mv PwnCNC-cncjs-pi-efa0692 cncjs-pi`

-cd into directory
+then cd into that directory
 `cd /home/pi/cncjs-pi`

 run installation script: